US School Violence Fast Facts

 October 21, 2013 - Sparks Middle School - Sparks, Nevada.
 12-year-old student Jose Reyes takes his parent's handgun to school and shoots three, injuring two 12-year-old male students and killing Mike Landsberry, a teacher and Marine veteran.
 He then kills himself.

 December 14, 2012 - Sandy Hook Elementary School - Newtown, Connecticut.
-Adam Lanza, 20, guns down 20 children, ages 6 and 7, and six adults, school staff and faculty, before turning the gun on himself.
+Adam Lanza, 20, guns down 20 children, ages six and seven, and six adults, school staff and faculty, before turning the gun on himself.
 Investigating police later find Nancy Lanza, Adam's mother, dead from a gunshot wound.
 The final count is 28 dead, including the shooter.

 January 5, 2011 - Millard South High School, Omaha, Nebraska.
 17-year-old Robert Butler Jr. opens fire on Principal Curtis Case and Vice Principal Vicki Kasper.
 Butler then kills himself about a mile from the school.
 Vice principal Kasper later dies at the hospital.